nopetxt/odin-recipes/README.md

-The current project is going to be creating a basic recipe website.
+The current project is going to be creating a basic recipe website for odin.